Eliwolfe-glitch/etl-etl-workshop/README.md

 ## What's in here

-- **Python ETL pipeline** — Extract from CSV, transform in Python, load to SQLite
-- **Python ELT pipeline** — Extract from CSV, load raw to SQLite, transform with SQL
 - **Meltano + dbt + Postgres** — Production-style ELT using real data engineering tools

 ## Stack